Learning to Rank under Multinomial Logit Choice: Experiments

 \section{Experiments}

 We now conduct empirical comparisons on three instances of MNL-LTR: \begin{enumerate} \item[(a)] There are $K=4$ slots with position biases $\bs\lambda=(1,0.3,0.2,0.1)$.
 There are $J=6$ items with attractiveness parameters $\bs\alpha=(0.3,0.28,0.26,0.24,0.22,0.2)$. \item[(b)] There are $K=3$ slots with position biases $\bs\lambda=(1,0.2,0.9)$.
-There are $J=4$ items with attractiveness parameters $\bs\alpha=(0.05,0.1,0.15,0.2)$. \item[(c)] There are $K=6$ slots with position biases $\bs\lambda=(1,0.9,0.7,0.3,0.5,0.7)$ and $J=30$ items, four having attractiveness parameter 1, two having attractiveness parameter 0.8, and the remaining twenty-four having attractiveness parameter 0.1. \end{enumerate} We consider both Algorithm \ref{alg::PBEpochUCB} which knows the position biases and Algorithm \ref{alg::UPBEpochUCB} where the position biases are inferred.
+There are $J=4$ items with attractiveness parameters $\bs\alpha=(0.05,0.1,0.15,0.2)$. \item[(c)] There are $K=6$ slots with position biases $\bs\lambda=(1,0.9,0.7,0.3,0.5,0.7)$ and $J=30$ items, four having attractiveness parameter 1, two having attractiveness parameter 0.8, and the remaining twenty-four having attractiveness parameter 0.1. \end{enumerate} Together, these cover several scales of problem where users may simultaneously consider multiple options with different prominence and items may be modelled as having independent attractiveness.

+We consider both Algorithm \ref{alg::PBEpochUCB} which knows the position biases and Algorithm \ref{alg::UPBEpochUCB} where the position biases are inferred.
 We will refer to the former as Epoch-UCB, and the latter as Epoch-UCB UPB (Unknown position biases) in what follows.
 Experimental results suggest that while the Epoch-UCB UPB algorithm does eventually learn the optimal actions, it can be overly conservative.
 We therefore also investigate a modification, Epoch-UCB* UPB, which is identical to Algorithm \ref{alg::UPBEpochUCB} except the UCB for item $j \in [J]$ in epoch $l \in [L]$ is calculated as $\alpha_{j,l}^{UCB} = \alpha_{j,l}^{EM} + 0.5\sqrt{\beta_{1,j,L}^2\log(\sqrt{J}l)}$.

 We compare our algorithms to a range of alternative approaches.
 Firstly, we have a further known-position-bias epoch-based approach, Epoch-UCB-W. This uses the coefficients we would expect from adapting the weaker concentration inequalities used in \cite{AgrawalEtAl2019}.
 Epoch-UCB-W is identical to Algorithm \ref{alg::PBEpochUCB} except it calculates UCB index for item $j \in [J]$ in epoch $l \in [L]$ as: